 The world’s most epic bike climbs.
 Photos clockwise from top left:

-Wuling Pass, Taiwan; Death Road, Bolivia (center)
+Mauna Kea, Hawaii; Death Road, Bolivia (center)

 What makes a bike climb “epic”?
 Well, since this is a subjective issue, we will give you our thoughts on the topic, but by no means do we consider this an end-all list.
-And, while we can surely debate what are truly the most epic world bike climbs, we feel there is no reasonable debate that our Top 10 list clearly includes only epic climbs.
+And, while we can surely debate what are truly the most epic world bike climbs, we feel there is no debate that our Top 10 list includes only epic climbs.
 We also welcome your thoughts on this category via our Contact Page.

-Epic used in our context means: extraordinary, exceptional, once-in-a-lifetime, bucket list, and “must do.”
+The word “epic,” when used in our context means: extraordinary, exceptional, once-in-a-lifetime, bucket list, and “must do.”
 The cleats-on-the-ground working definition of “epic bike climb”: At the finish of the climb you say to your riding partner with great enthusiasm “*&%$!, that was an EPIC climb!!!!”

 Another rule of thumb on epicicity is: Would you pack your bike, leave your family behind, and fly at least 10 hours to a foreign land that speaks a language you don’t know, using your last five vacation days of the year to do this climb?